 - That being said, find someone that is on the same sexual wavelength as you.
 If you don’t find it in a partner, you will end up finding it outside of your relationship.
 We cannot tame the irrational parts of ourselves, and our proclivities with sex is one of those things.
 Whatever you like, share it with your partner and be open to theirs as well.

-- Masturbate to your heart’s content – you should love and know yourself.
-But know, there is NO replacement for intimacy between people.
+- Have sex or masturbate to your heart’s content – you should love and know yourself and your needs.
+But know, there is NO replacement for intimacy between two people that love each other.

 - Be a dog’s human being at least once in your life.
 Dog owners are more social, get more exercise, are better able to fight depression and sadness.
 Being the caregiver for another life is special and will give you a sense of purpose greater than yourself.
 I can’t even begin to tell you how much joy my dogs (and cats) have given me throughout my life